yuesir/fishes/README.md

 ## Setup & Deployment
 1. Clone this repository.
-2. Place your ONNX model (`fish_doodle_classifier.onnx`) in the public directory.
+2. Place the ONNX model (`fish_doodle_classifier.onnx`) in the `assets/models/` directory.
-3. Configure `firebase-init.js` if using Firestore for real-time features.
+3. Configure `src/js/firebase-init.js` if using Firestore for real-time features.
 4. Deploy the static site (e.g., Vercel, Netlify, Firebase Hosting).
-5. Ensure the backend endpoint in `app.js` points to your deployed `fish-be` instance.
+5. Ensure the backend endpoint in `src/js/fish-utils.js` points to the deployed `fish-be` instance.

 ## Credits
 - AI model and training: [fish-trainer](https://github.com/aldenhallak/fish-trainer)